Scott Joplin: Brief Biographical Sketch

 Joplin tried unsuccessfully in 1910 to interest publishers in his opera, and finally published it himself in May 1911.
 His friends told a story of Joplin giving the score for consideration to Irving Berlin, then a rising young songwriter working for Ted Snyder Music.
 This is possible, since Ted Snyder Music and Seminary Music had related owners and shared the same office.
 Berlin, as the story goes, returned the manuscript, saying they couldn't use it.
 In March 1911, Berlin published his major hit song Alexander's Ragtime Band.
 Joplin, on hearing it, exclaimed that the song was stolen from his still-unpublished opera, and he thereupon changed the section that resembled Berlin's song.
 That section was the "Marching Onward" portion of the opera's closing number; even with Joplin's changes, it still bears some resemblance to the verse of Alexander's Ragtime Band.
 One might question the importance of this similarity—much of Berlin's success was based on the effectiveness of his lyrics—and whether Berlin consciously plagiarized Joplin's theme.
 But there is little doubt that Joplin believed he had been wronged.

-From that point onward, Joplin devoted his energies toward getting Treemonisha produced, but succeeded only in having a single informal performance—without orchestra or costumes—and a public performances of one number, "Frolic of the Bears."
+From that point onward, Joplin devoted his energies toward getting Treemonisha produced, but succeeded only in having a single, informal performance—without orchestra or costumes—and a public performance of one number, "Frolic of the Bears."
 Lottie Stokes, with whom he established a new marital relationship around 1912 (they married in Jersey City on October 30, 1913), assumed the financial responsibilities of his career, and the two formed a publishing company, issuing his last rag—Magnetic Rag—and revisions of three numbers from his opera.
 Despite her assistance, Joplin accomplished little in his remaining years.
 Suffering from tertiary syphilis, he declined physically and mentally.
 He was hospitalized in January 1917 and succumbed to the disease on April 1, 1917.